joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/manipulating-pixels.md

 Alternatively, if you simply want to change the color or transparency of a pixel contained within a bitmap, you can use the `setPixel()` or `setPixel32()` method.
-To set a pixel’s color, simply pass in the x, y coordinates and the color value to one of these methods.
+To set a pixel's color, simply pass in the x, y coordinates and the color value to one of these methods.

 The following example uses `setPixel()` to draw a cross on a green BitmapData